Making pottery without a wheel: slab building

 man met handen aan de rand in kleien kom handopbouw

-Step 5: Let the pot dry and finish it
+Step 5: Leave the pot to dry, then finish it

 You can decorate the pot while the clay is still soft.
-The upside is that you can easily create the shapes you want; the downside is that you might accidentally warp the shape of the pot.
+The upside is that you can easily create the shapes you want, btu the downside is that you might accidentally warp the shape of the pot.

-Alternatively you can decorate your pot once the clay is leather-hard.
-It’s a little bit harder to manipulate the clay, but the chance of you accidentally changing the shape of the pot is a lot lower.
+Alternatively, you can decorate your pot once the clay is leather-hard.
+This makes the clay a little harder to manipulate, but there is a much lower chance of you accidentally changing the shape of the pot.
 The choice is yours!

-Once your pot is completely dry, you can finish and fire it to your liking.
+Once your pot is completely dry, you can glaze and fire it as you wish.
 So what do you think, is it worth repeating?

 Ready to learn more?
-There are many more hand building techniques you can try out.
-For example, we’ve talked about coil building and pinch building.
-Why not try it out?
+There are many more hand-building techniques you can try out. .
+We’ve already covered coil building and pinch building, for example.
+Why not give them a try?

 Share this article